Tokyo Tower: Appearance

 Unveiled in 1989, the new lighting arrangement required the removal of the contour-outlining light bulbs and the installation of 176 floodlights in and around the tower's frame.
 From dusk to midnight, the floodlights illuminate the entire tower.
 Sodium vapor lamps are used from 2 October to 6 July to cover the tower in an orange color.
 From 7 July to 1 October, the lights are changed to metal halide lamps to illuminate the tower with a white color.
 The reasoning behind the change is a seasonal one.
 Ishii reasoned that orange is a warmer color and helps to offset the cold winter months.
 Conversely, white is thought a cool color that helps during the hot summer months.

 Occasionally, Tokyo Tower's lighting is changed to specific arrangements for special events.
 The tower is specially lit for some annual events.

 Since 2000, the entire tower has been illuminated in a pink light on 1 October to highlight the beginning of National Breast Cancer Awareness Month.
 The tower has also had a variety of special lighting arrangements for Christmas since 1994.
 During New Year's Eve, the tower lights up at midnight with a year number displayed on one side of the observatory to mark the arrival of the new year.

 Special Japanese events have been cause to light the tower in several non-traditional ways.
 In 2002, alternating sections of the tower were lit blue to help celebrate the opening of the FIFA World Cup in Japan.
 Alternating sections of the tower were lit green on Saint Patrick's Day in 2007 to commemorate the 50th anniversary of Japanese–Irish relations.
 On a few occasions, Tokyo Tower has even been specially lit to correspond with corporate events.
 For example, the top half of the tower was lit green to correspond with the Japanese premiere of The Matrix Reloaded and different sections of the tower were lit red, white and black to commemorate the first day of sales of Coca-Cola C2.
+In the summer of 2021, the tower was lit up in Olympic colours to celebrate the 2020 Summer Olympics and 2020 Summer Paralympics in Tokyo, both of which had been delayed a year due to the COVID-19 pandemic.
+On November 18, 2021, the tower was lit up at 17:17 in the red of Major League Baseball's Los Angeles Angels following the awarding of the American League MVP to two-way player Shohei Ohtani.

 The tower was lit for the new millennium in 2000 with Motoko Ishii again reprising her role as the designer.
 In December 2008, Nihon Denpatō spent $6.5 million to create a new night-time illumination scheme—titled the "Diamond Veil"—to celebrate the tower's 50th anniversary.
 The arrangement featured 276 lights in seven colors equally distributed across the towers four faces.